-Hello, my name is Bill Nesti, sales manager for AZO Vital Group here to talk about bulk bag unloader safety for a few minutes.
+Hello, my name is Bill Nesti, sales manager for AZO Vital Group here to talk about jumbo bag unloading system safety for a few minutes.

 Bulk Bag Hoist Safety

 We'll start at the top of the unit here.
-If you go up to the orange colored unit, that's what we call the Traverse.
-Now, the Traverse is used for looping the bag and lifting it into place with the hoist and trolley.
-One of the fine features of that you'll notice, is that there's not only hooks for looping the bags loops onto, but it also has catch latches.
+If you go up to the orange-colored unit, that's what we call the Traverse.
+The Traverse is used for looping the bag and lifting it into place with the hoist and trolley.
+One of the fine features of that you'll notice is that there are not only hooks for looping the bags onto, but it also has catch latches.
 These are one-way position latches, so once you slide the loop over that hook, the latches lock it into place and it's a one-way arrangement.
 It cannot come out of there unless it's brought back down to the ground and an operator unhooks it.
 It's an inherent safety feature.
-In addition to that, the monorail and hoist assembly is rated for a specific load capacity, and it's also certified for that load capacity with an ample factor of safety.
+In addition to that, the monorail and hoist assembly are rated for specific load capacity, and it's also certified for that load capacity with an ample factor of safety

 Working our way down, you'll notice that the complete structure is made of robust 4-inch square structural tubing and closed on both ends.
 Fully welded, no "stitch welding" allowed.
 This gives a very robust design.
 There's no shaking or vibration to deal with.